Apply

 When an award is made:

-Once an offer of an award has been made the successful candidate will be asked to accept or decline within seven days; it may be possible to adjust the timing of a visit depending on the availability of rooms within the London premises, but once an offer has been accepted it will not normally be possible to make any further changes.
+The Trust will contact applicants to whom an award is to be made with proposed dates for the visit.
+The candidate will be asked to accept or decline, or to ask for alternative dates if necessary, within seven days; it may be possible to adjust the timing of a visit depending on the availability of rooms within the London premises, but once an offer has been accepted it will not normally be possible to make any further changes.

 On arrival in the UK: